 Check Deal Price »The Official “Delia Method” Tool

-The topping is what sets this apart.
-Delia uses an electric whisk instead of a masher, which makes the potato light and almost souffle-like.
-This gives you a much better contrast against the rich meat filling underneath.
+- Whisk the potato, do not mash it: Delia uses an electric whisk instead of a masher.
+This makes the topping light and almost souffle-like, giving a much better contrast against the rich filling underneath.

-The cheese matters here too.
-Delia calls for Double Gloucester with onion and chives, which adds a savoury depth you would not get from plain Cheddar.
+- Double Gloucester is the key cheese: Delia calls for Double Gloucester with onion and chives, which adds a savoury depth plain Cheddar cannot match.
 If you cannot find it, mature Cheddar mixed with finely chopped chives works well.
-Always place your pie dish on a baking sheet before it goes in the oven to catch any sauce that bubbles over.

 What Should You Serve on the Side?